TomPatterson9/gildedrp/public/rules.md

 ​
 # Fail RP

 - FailRP is defined as doing something unrealistic or rule breaking.
-Examples include but are not limited to:
+Examples include but are not limited to

 - Shooting limbs off a downed player.